The following information is about Growing Cabbage In Pots.

-- Select a suitable container that holes 4 to 5 gallons of potting soil, Fill the pot with potting mix loosely, don’t tap soil.
+- Select a suitable container that holes 4 to 5 gallons of potting soil, fill the pot with potting mix loosely, don’t tap soil.

-- Dig 2 inches holes in the middle of the container and plant the seedling very carefully with harming young roots.
+- Dig 2 inches holes in the middle of the container and plant the seedling very carefully without harming young roots.
 And tap the soil around the stem so that the young plant stands firm.

-- Now water the plant with fine hose water can.
+- Now water the plant with a fine hose water can.
 Maintain the constant moisture levels in the soil.

-- After planting, Add a mild granular slow release organic fertilizer of N: P: K ration 12:12:12.
+- After planting, Add a mild granular slow-release organic fertilizer of N: P: K ration 12:12:12.

 - And cover the seedlings with horticultural fleece for a few weeks to save from diseases and pests.